-The results of Alumetal S.A. and the ALUMETAL Group were in 2020 affected and may continue to be significantly affected by the situation of the automotive industry in Europe and in the world as a consequence of the spread of the coronavirus pandemic and COVID 19 disease.
+The results of Alumetal S.A. and the Alumetal Group were in 2020 affected by the situation of the automotive industry in Europe and in the world as a consequence of the spread of the coronavirus pandemic and COVID 19 disease.
 The scale of the impact of this phenomenon was the strongest in Q2 2020, when it caused production downtime in the automotive industry, which is the main customer of the Alumetal Group.
-At the time of the publication of these financial statements, in the opinion of the Management Board, the pandemic no longer has a strong, direct impact on the current operations of the Alumetal Group.
-Despite the existence of many restrictions on mobility and the persistent epidemiological threat that cause uncertainty in the global, European and national economy, this has not translated into a significant negative effect on the demand for Alumetal Group products for several months.
-However, it should be kept in mind that the constantly changing pandemic situation, including possible changes in the legal and regulatory environment, means that despite the utmost diligence and taking preventive measures, the Management Board is not able to predict the further development of events and, consequently, the impact of the pandemic on the financial results of the Group in 2021 and the following years and its development prospects.
+In 2021, this impact was far lower, and at the time of the publication of these financial statements, in the opinion of the Management Board, the pandemic no longer has a strong, direct impact on the current operations of the Alumetal Group as despite the continued existence of certain restrictions on mobility and the persistent epidemiological threat that cause uncertainty in the global, European and national economy, this has not translated into a significant negative effect on the demand for Alumetal Group products for about a year and a half.

+However, it should be kept in mind that the constantly changing pandemic situation, including possible changes in the legal and regulatory environment, means that despite the utmost diligence and taking preventive measures, the Management Board is not able to fully predict the further development of events and, consequently, the impact of the pandemic on the financial results of the Company in the following years and its development prospects.